hande-qmc/hande/documentation/users_guide/manual.rst

 **init_beta** *beta*
     Real.

-    Beta value the (trial) density matrix will initially be sampled at.
+    Beta value the (trial) density matrix will initially be sampled at when using propagate_to_beta option.
+    When analysing observables using the finite_temp_analysis.py script it is only this temperature value which has any meaning (in terms of averages with respect to the thermal density matrix) and is the last iteration in the simulation.
 **metropolis_attempts** *nattempts*
     Integer.